-For the year Decembe
+For the year ended December 31,

 2016 2015

 (in thousa nds)

-Audit fees (1) 2,115 5,181
+2,115 5,181

-Audit-related fees (2) - 256
+256

-Tax fees (3) 30 65
+30 65

-Total (4) 2,145 5,502
+2,145 5,502

-(1) "Audit fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PricewaterhouseCoopers for the audit of our annual financial statements and review of our interim financial statements, filing of our Form S-8 and professional services in connection with our initial public offering in the United States.
+December 2016 (in thousa 2,115 - 30

-- (2) "Audit-related fees" includes aggregate fees billed in 2015 for a readiness assessment related to management's assessment of internal control over financial reporting. - (3) "Tax fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PricewaterhouseCoopers for tax compliance and tax advice. - (4) The fees disclosed are exclusive of out-of-pocket expenses and taxes on the amounts paid, which totaled approximately \$155,000 and \$82,000 in 2015 and 2016, respectively.
+- (1) "Audit fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PricewaterhouseCoopers for the audit of our annual financial statements and review of our interim financial statements, filing of our Form S-8 and professional services in connection with our initial public offering in the United States. - (2) "Audit-related fees" includes aggregate fees billed in 2015 for a readiness assessment related to management's assessment of internal control over financial reporting. - (3) "Tax fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PricewaterhouseCoopers for tax compliance and tax advice. - (4) The fees disclosed are exclusive of out-of-pocket expenses and taxes on the amounts paid, which totaled approximately \$155,000 and \$82,000 in 2015 and 2016, respectively.